 4. Religious sites: Read the rules

 China is less strict than other Asian countries about their temple etiquette, but there are still some behaviors to avoid.
-Whether you are visiting a Confucius temple like Qufu Temple in Shandong province or strolling through a Buddhist temple like Lama Temple in Beijing, it is best to air on the side of caution.
+Whether you are visiting a Confucius temple or a Buddhist temple, it is best to air on the side of caution.

 DO: Try to see what other people are doing.
 For instance, not every temple requires you to take off your shoes, but if you see a pile by the door, you should copy the crowd.